ds-modules/curriculum-guide/README.md

 ![](/assets/hi.png)![](/assets/logo.png)

-## What is this site and who is it for?
+## What is this site?

 This site is a guide for the Data Science Education Program.

+## Who is it for?

 The information in the guide is primarily for instructors who are or will be teaching a course in the program.
 However, anyone else who wants to learn more about the program, the courses, and the technology is encouraged to look through the guide.

+## What information does it contain?

 The information is divided up into four sections: